Miihir79/Podcast/README.md

 ## How to contribute?
 ### What do you need to get started?
 #### Latest version of android studio and basic android and googling skills will get you going.
-Allcontributions are welcomed, Properly describe changes made and attach supporting ScreenShots in the PR.
+All contributions are welcomed, Properly describe changes made and attach supporting ScreenShots in the PR.
 For major changes first open an issue.

 ## Author
 Initial work: <a href="https://github.com/Miihir79">***Mihir Shah***</a> <br>